FBI shifts resources to ongoing unrest in Portland, Oregon

 Demonstrators have repeatedly targeted police buildings, police union buildings, city and county offices and federal buildings with vandalism that includes setting fires, spraying graffiti and smashing windows and security cameras.

-Some protesters want to eliminate or drastically reduce the city’s police budget — saying the police protects property over Black lives — while the city’s mayor and others in the Black community have decried the violence, saying it is counterproductive.
+Some protesters want to eliminate or drastically reduce the city’s police budget — saying police prioritize property over Black lives — while the city’s mayor and others in the Black community have decried the violence, saying it is counterproductive.

+Police arrested four dozen people over the past two nights as protesters smashed windows and vandalized City Hall and repeatedly set fire to the police union headquarters building, officials said.

+Last weekend, protesters clashed violently in downtown streets for several hours with members of a right-wing group that showed up to confront them.
+Video recorded during the Saturday melee shows one man pointing a gun into the crowd, but no shots were fired.

-On Tuesday, President Donald Trump renewed calls to have Gov. Kate Brown and Portland Mayor Ted Wheeler call in the state’s National Guard.
+On Tuesday, President Donald Trump renewed calls to have Gov. Kate Brown and Wheeler call in the state’s National Guard.

 “They must stop calling these anarchists and agitators ‘peaceful protestors’.
 Come back into the real world!
 The Federal Government is ready to end this problem immediately upon your request,” Trump wrote on Twitter.